soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 had no recourse to the law, and the platforms are free to experiment and get away with their next high-tech evil shit such as surge pricing and dynamic pricing, or AirBnB's infamous cleaning fees.

+And also thanks to the platform's deep financial backing, they can run "illegal" businesses for some time, before paying up their fines and lobbying for their businesses to be legal.

+Isn't that cool?
+When other people do it, they call them frauds.
+When the tech bros do it they call it progress.

 ### Blitzscaling: undercutting prices

-Next, after setting up the illegal business, these platforms must now compete with well established players.
+Next, after setting up the illegal business, these platforms must now compete with well established players who play by the rules.

-But they can't actually compete, so they undercut their prices instead.
+But even then, they can't actually compete fairly, so they undercut their prices instead.
 Talk about dirty ass play.

-These platforms got huge ass sum of investment from investors.
-They then use that money to undercut prices initially to drive the competition out.
-They can do that thanks to their deep pocket.
-And also thanks to the deep pocket, these platforms can run "illegal" businesses for some time, before paying their fines and lobbying for their businesses to be legal.
+As they got huge ass sum of investment from investors, they then use that money to undercut their own prices to drive the competition out, even if it means they're taking losses.

+Thanks to their deep pocket, they can take on billion dollars of losses head on before they flinch, or ask investors for more.
+Meanwhile, the smaller competitors are faced with existential crisis.

 With prolonged price undercuts, three things happen:

-- Competition dies or succumbs to the platform's will
+- Competition dies or capitulates

-    Now taxi drivers are joining these platforms.
-They initially fought.
+    Taxi drivers and PizzaHut are joining these platforms.
+They initially fought bitterly to no avail.

 - Customers become accustomed to or hooked to the services (i.e. became lazy)